kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 echo "Extension is $ext."
 ~~~

 Note that the `=~` sign is a _regular expression_ operator that has been inducted from `perl` into `bash` [@equaltilde].
-It returns a `0` for `true` and a `1` for `false`, which may sound contrary to expectations, but that is the correct behaviour.
+The `[[...]]` expression returns a `0` for `true` and a `1` for `false`, which may sound contrary to expectations, but that is the correct behaviour in `bash`.
 This may be seen by pre-pending [`echo $?`](https://stackoverflow.com/questions/6834487/what-is-the-dollar-question-mark-variable-in-shell-scripting) to each branch of the `if` conditional.

 Moreover, when matching, the left side is a string that should be double quoted to avoid errors, while the right side is a regular expression, or a constant that is either escaped as in `\.`, or in single quotes, like `'.'` [@dottest].
 If a plain `.` is used, with no "protection", it will match any single character in accordance with regex rules, and we risk getting the wrong result.
 It is attention to every small detail that ensures success with `bash` scripts.
-On the way, you also learn patience. \emojifont :wink: \normalfont
+You also learn patience on the way. \emojifont :wink: \normalfont

 ### Filenames with multiple dot characters